apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ben Affleck and Jennifer Lopez Tackle Breakup Rumors With PDA Outing**
+**How prepared is the military's medical corps? : Consider This from NPR**

-You can read more about it [here](https://www.eonline.com/news/1402875/ben-affleck-and-jennifer-lopez-tackle-breakup-rumors-with-pda-outing).
+You can read more about it [here](https://www.npr.org/2024/06/03/1198912492/battlefield-medicine-iraq-afghanistan-innovation-outsourced).

 ## Requirements
 - Python 3.8